saitalilyas/Miage-C3P/groups/example/report-week01.md

 	(3 > 2) ifTrue: [Transcript show: 'Yes, 3 > 2'].
 	(3 < 2) ifFalse: [Transcript show: 'Yes, 3 is not < 2']

+ #### Classes and method

+ I learned how to create a new class and also how to create class test I learned how to create an instant method and a class method

+ My Gitlab first project : git@gitlab-etu.fil.univ-lille.fr:obede.de-djekounyom.etu/projet_counter.git

 ---

 ### Jean-Alexis :